 The State of New Jersey does not offer restricted licenses to DWI offenders.
 Instead, DWI offenders are ordered to have IIDs installed in their personal vehicles.
 For a first offense with a BAC level at or below 0.15%, IID installation prior to a conviction means the offender can entirely avoid a license suspension.

 Commercial License Suspension After A DWI Arrest

 Commercial drivers are held to higher standards in New Jersey and will face harsher penalties if they break the law by driving while intoxicated.
-If you are a commercial driver, your commercial driver’s license will be suspended for one year after your first DWI conviction.
-However, first-time offenders may face a 3-year suspension if they were transporting hazardous materials at the time of their arrest.
+If you are a commercial driver, federal law requires any CDL (commercial driver’s license) holder who is convicted of DWI, DUI, or refusing a breath test to surrender the CDL for a period of one year.

 Commercial drivers need a commercial driver’s license in order to work, which means losing these driving privileges could force them to find new employment.